thkukuk/atomic-updates_and_etc/README.md

 directory already, which could come to conflicts.
 The general comment about `/usr/sysconfig` was, people will confuse it with `/etc/sysconfig` and thus they will not support it.
 Currently, `/usr/etc` is still the most promising directory.
+Alternate names are `/usr/config` and `/usr/cfg`.